Erysimum repandum

 Erysimum repandum is a species of Erysimum known by several common names, including spreading wallflower, spreading treacle-mustard, and bushy wallflower.

 It is native to Eurasia, but it is known in many other parts of the world as an introduced species and a common roadside weed.

 Erysimum repandum is an annual herb growing up to about 0.5 m high.
 The leaves at the base of the stem are widely lance-shaped, bumpy or toothed along the edges, and up to 15 cm long.
-The leaves farther up the stem are shorter, narrower, and more shallowly lobed or unlobed.
+The leaves higher up the stem are shorter, narrower, and more shallowly lobed or unlobed.
 The top of the stem is occupied by a raceme inflorescence of many yellow flowers.
 The fruit is a silique up to 10 cm long.